AMVijay/amvijay.com/blog/how-https-works/README.md

+# How https works

 ## Analysis Understanding

 Nowadays, most of the latest browsers enforce to use https mostly for web communication between server and client.
 Let’s understand what https is about and how it works.

 HTTPS is secured http protocol to transmit data between client and server.
 SSL/TLS protocol is used for secured data transmission, and http protocol is used for http object communication between client and server.

 SSL/TLS uses asymmetric encryption and decryption which comes with two keys called public key and private key.
 These keys are enclosed inside a single file called SSL certificate and configured in server.